DFE-Digital/Enterprise-Security-Architecture/Guidelines/GDL-SEC007-Managing-cloud-permissions.md

 * Adhere to vendor best practices (linky)

-* Utilise scoping for roles (Management Groups in Azure, Managed Units in AzureAD)
+* Utilise scoping for roles (Subscriptions and Resource Groups in Azure, Administrative Units in AzureAD) to ensure that roles are only applied in the specific scope of services or users

-* Apply roles at the correct level
+* Apply roles at the correct level.
+Using Subscriptions and Resource Groups as administrative boundaries allows appropriate application of access and permissions on a per-environment and per-service basis.

-* Adapt the RBAC structure as your team changes/evolves
+* Adapt the RBAC structure as your team changes/evolves.
+If your team grows or decides to outsource some elements of its work then the RBAC and support model will need to be updated to reflect this.

-* Document the structure with explanantion of how it's applied
+* Document the structure with explanantion of how it's applied.
+The structure will need to be reviewed by service assessors, security assurance or external audit so it's key to ensure that it's documented clearly with rationale for how and why permissions are applied

-* Be prepared for external scrutiny
+* Be prepared for external scrutiny and ensure that the method and model of providing access and allocating roles adheres to the principles and best practices within this guideline.

 * Commensurate roles in the different environments Being aware that there's only one AzureAD, so can't apply more permissive roles in different environments